godotengine/godot-docs/classes/class_itemlist.rst

 - :ref:`bool<class_bool>` **is_item_selectable** **(** :ref:`int<class_int>` idx **)** const

-Returns whether or not the item at the specified index is selectable.
+Returns ``true`` if the item at the specified index is selectable.

 .. _class_ItemList_method_is_item_tooltip_enabled:

 - :ref:`bool<class_bool>` **is_item_tooltip_enabled** **(** :ref:`int<class_int>` idx **)** const

-Returns whether the tooltip is enabled for specified item index.
+Returns ``true`` if the tooltip is enabled for specified item index.

 .. _class_ItemList_method_is_selected:

 - :ref:`bool<class_bool>` **is_selected** **(** :ref:`int<class_int>` idx **)** const

-Returns whether or not item at the specified index is currently selected.
+Returns ``true`` if the item at the specified index is currently selected.

 .. _class_ItemList_method_move_item: